 Fine-scale details and lettering must be large enough to be clearly legible (ideally 1.5-3 mm in height) after the whole diagram has been reduced to one column width.
 Lettering should be kept to a minimum; grids and shadings should be avoided where they are not required to improve clarity.
-Descriptive matter should be placed in the legend.
+Descriptive matter should be placed in the caption.

 5.4.
-Numbering
+Numbering and captions

 Diagrams should be numbered in a single series in the order in which they are referred to in the text.
+A list of the figure captions should be included in the manuscript.